Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VQp2sry-iDQ.md

 ### Transcript

-> zapper yes sleepless on i i think that is the that is what we do because because there is the high res mode that you can use on the photo mode and it pauses the game in yeah i don't think it renders it at 16k maybe it can do that but we haven't set it up to yet
+> zapper yes sleepless on- I think that is the that is what we do because because there is the high res mode that you can use on the photo mode and it pauses the game in yeah I don't think it renders it at 16k maybe it can do that but we haven't set it up to yet